zeon256/chrome-pwd-dumper-rs/README.md

 ```

-## How to run
-Double click the `exe` after building and it should spit out the passwords in a text file in the same directory

 ## How fast is Rust version compared to Kotlin?
 🚀 Queries, transform and output to file under 112ms on my machine. (i7 3770k @ 4.20Ghz, 16gb RAM @ 2200Mhz)